ufukefe/figma-mcp-server/README.md

 6. Start the *Figma MCP Server* plugin
 7. Expected result: Message *Not connected to MCP server* should be shown
 8. Do not close Plugin window.
 It will show message *Connected to MCP server* when it is started.

+Next time you can start plugin from: *Plugins* > *Development* > *Figma MCP Server*.
+And do 1-3 steps only when you want to get latest changes.

 ### Start MCP server